dusandjovanovic/structured/README.md

 ### `cd backend && npm run local`

 To run server in development mode.
 API will be accessible at [http://localhost:8080](http://localhost:8080) and socket-io entry point will be open on port `65080`.
-Optionally rename `.env.sample` to `.env` for establishing custom MongoDB cluster connection.
+Optionally rename `.env.sample` to `.env` for establishing custom MongoDB cluster connection, otherwise make sure you have `mongod` instance running locally.

 ### `cd backend && npm start`

-Runs server with production process manager suitable for production environment.
+To run server with a process manager suitable for production environment.
 Runs in multiple instances with auto-restart capability.

 ## Folder Structure